Remember These 3 Things When Photographing a Wedding

 Sufficient and properly checked equipment and accessories

 Additional batteries, spare camera, tripod, lenses, and cleaning materials must be brought with and in good working condition.
 There should be no reason for not being able to take photos on the day.
+You never know how the weather may turn out too, so be prepared.
+A good example is up in Canada, where temperatures can drop below zero.
+Photographers need to ensure their cameras, batteries, and lenses are properly protected.
 Take several test photos before departing and again on arriving at the venue.
 Adequate storage for all the files, as well as, a remote backup (laptop or cloud) should be in place.

 Know the venue and those in attendance